driedpampas/guideonline/src/content/blog/guide.md

 > ℹ️ If you have unlocked already skip to [[EXTRA] Installing a Custom recovery and ROM](#iii-installing--a-custom-recovery-and-rom)

-> Make sure to back up your data, because you will lose it.
-If you want to back up your RealmeUI install just in case use the [Backup guide (in wiki)](posts/back-up-your-data)

 > **✴️ Make sure to read and do all of the steps to avoid your device being bricked.**

 > **📛 WARNING: RUI4 disables fastboot access if previously unlocked, only upgrade to RUI3 until it is resolved.**